Idea Exchange is happy to welcome refugees into their new community.

 Settlement Workers in the Library

-Our settlement worker helps newcomers learn about our culture, get health care, find a job, find housing, learn about our schools, apply for identification, and much more.
+Our settlement workers help newcomers learn about our culture, get health care, find a job, find housing, learn about our schools, apply for identification, and much more.

 Learn the world's most popular languages with these fun and easy online lessons.
 ESL, French, Spanish, Brazilian Portuguese, Mandarin Chinese, and many more.
-View the tutorial.
 Go mobile with Mango's free apps for Apple (iPhone, iPad, iPod touch) and Android.
-You will need an account with Mango - set it up through this link.

 Government of Canada #WelcomeRefugees

-Information and updates about the Government of Canada's plan to resettle 25,000 Syrian refugees.
+Information and updates about the Government of Canada's resettlement of Syrian refugees.

 Immigration and Citizenship Canada